Mark Francis Schmitt: Priesthood

-Schmitt was ordained by Bishop Stanislaus Vincent Bona to the priesthood on May 22, 1948, for the Diocese of Green Bay.
+Schmitt was ordained by Bishop Stanislaus Vincent Bona to the priesthood at Saint Francis Xavier Cathedral in Green Bay, Wisconsin, on May 22, 1948, for the Diocese of Green Bay.
 After his ordination, Schmitt served as associate pastor at St. Rose Parish in Clintonville, Wisconsin.
 Schmitt in 1954 was appointed director of the Manitowoc Apostolate, the diocese branch of Catholic Charities.
 He also served as director of the diocesan hospitals.
 In 1960, Schmitt was appointed pastor of Ss.
 Peter and Paul Parish of Weyauwega, Wisconsin and St. Bernard Parish in Green Bay, Wisconsin.

 Auxiliary Bishop of Green Bay

-On April 30, 1970, Pope Paul VI appointed Schmitt as titular bishop of Ceanannus Mór and auxiliary bishop of the Diocese of Green Bay; he was consecrated by Bishop Aloysius John Wycislo in Green Bay on June 24, 1970.
+On April 30, 1970, Pope Paul VI appointed Schmitt as titular bishop of Ceanannus Mór and auxiliary bishop of the Diocese of Green Bay; he was consecrated at the Brown County Veterans Memorial Arena in Ashwaubenon, Wisconsin, by Bishop Aloysius John Wycislo on June 24, 1970.